Operation CuckooBees: Deep-Dive into Stealthy Winnti Techniques

 Ofir OzerOfir Ozer

 Ofir is a Incident Response Engineer at Cybereason who has a keen interest in Windows Internals, reverse engineering, memory analysis and network anomalies.
 He has years of experience in Cyber Security, focusing on Malware Research, Incident Response and Threat Hunting.
-Ofir started his career as a Security Researcher in the IDF and then became a malware researcher focusing on Banking Trojans.
+Ofir started his career as a Security Researcher in the military forces and then became a malware researcher focusing on Banking Trojans.

 AkihiroAkihiro Tomita